Policies and Procedures

 Arrival

-All students should arrive at school by 7:55 AM, when the bell rings to go to the classroom.
-Students may begin arriving at 7:25 AM.
+All students should arrive at school by 7:55AM, when the bell rings to go to the classroom.
+Students may begin arriving at 7:30AM.
 Bus transportation is provided for all students who live within the Lee Road School attendance boundaries.
 Due to heavy traffic volume during the morning hours, the bus is the only means of transportation that will guarantee your child’s timely arrival.
 If a parent chooses not to take advantage of bus transportation, they should follow the established procedures for car-line to ensure their child’s safety.
 Under no circumstance should children arrive at school via any other means than bus transportation or the established car-line drop-off area.

 Attendance

-Type One Absence: Exempted, Excused
+- Type One Absence: Excused

-Type Two: Non-Exempted Excused Absences
+- Type Two: Unexcused Absences

-Type Three: Unexcused Absences
+- Type Three: Suspension/Expulsion

 Seat Time Recovery Requirement